Altinn/altinn-studio-docs/content/community/changelog/app-nuget/v5/breaking-changes/_index.en.md

 ```

 ## 2. PDF generation implementation moved out from AppBase/IAltinnApp

-All code related the generation of Pdf has been extracted from AppBase.cs and moved into PdfService.cs which in turn implements IPdfService.
-This opens up and allows us as service developers to replace the default Pdf implementation entirely.
+All code related the generation of Pdf has been extracted from AppBase.cs and moved into PdfService.cs which in turn
+implements IPdfService.
+This opens up and allows us as service developers to replace the default Pdf implementation
+entirely.

-Since App.cs passes parameteres to AppBase.cs you need to remove those no longer in use in the call to `base(...)` in the cosntructor:
+Since App.cs passes parameters to AppBase.cs you need to remove those no longer in use in the call to `base(...)` in the
+constructor:
 * processService
 * settings
 * textService